TrishaSrikanth-459/DeployStega/routing/namespace/routing_namespace.md

     - If the label name includes spaces, replace them with "%20"

 ### Notes
+- Creating or deleting labels constitute **snapshot-mutating actions** and are therefore out of scope.
 - More query filtering and/or sorting, with the exception of querying for specific labels, are considered **presentation-layer variations**.

  ---